cxmiller21/aws-fargate-project/README.md

 // 7.
 (Infrastructure folder) After the image is pushed to ECR, set the client.tf "node_task_ip_address_updated" variable to true
 $ terraform apply

 // 8.
-Open a new tab with the 'vue-client' task's Public IP address and you should see the vue app with a message from the node server.
+Open a new tab with the 'client' task's Public IP address and you should see the vue app with a message from the node server.
 ```

 ### Branches